 One of the benefits of Mountain Center is that there is very little traffic.
 The average commute to work is 7.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Mountain Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mountain Center does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Mountain Center with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.64% of adults in Mountain Center have a bachelor's degree or advanced degree.
+The citizens of Mountain Center are slightly less educated than the national average of 21.84% for the average city or town: 13.64% of adults in Mountain Center have a bachelor's degree or advanced degree

 The per capita income in Mountain Center in 2022 was $39,548, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,192 for a family of four.
 However, Mountain Center contains both very wealthy and poor people as well.